zachchan105/tmewc/typescript/api-reference/interfaces/CrossChainContractsLoader.md

 # Interface: CrossChainContractsLoader

-Interface for loading TBTC cross-chain contracts for a specific L2 chain.
+Interface for loading TMEWC cross-chain contracts for a specific L2 chain.
-It should be implemented for each supported L1 chain tBTC ledger is deployed on.
+It should be implemented for each supported L1 chain tMEWC ledger is deployed on.

 ## Table of contents